top of page

 Donations are very welcome

-Up to this point, I have personally spent close to £500 on printing survey, the website and domain name and applying to become a CIC.
-Donations for less than £200 are very much appreciated and will help us continue our work in the community.
+Donations for less than £200 are very much appreciated and will help us continue to create awareness around our campaign in the community.
+Our recent Heath Barn Unlocked events and Boxmoor historical walks helped raised over £1400 in funding which has contributed towards renewing our business as a CIC, having flyers printed by Collie Print (Tring) and the hiring of a local heritage expert.
 Our Heath Barn are very fortunate that Hugo Hardy has been assisting with architectural work up to this point pro bono.
 We also had the generosity of a local surveyor, Battram Associates, to carry out initial analysis free of charge.
-However, in order to progress and spread word of the campaign, we may need to increase our marketing and pay for legal advise and assistance to create a business pack.
-We are also keen to look into consultancy advice from Plunkett UK- an organisation that excel in promoting community businesses and helping them thrive!
+We are also keen to look into consultancy advice from Co-operatives UK- an organisation that excel in promoting community businesses and helping them thrive!

-To arrange a BACS transfer, our Company account details are as follows:
+To arrange a BACS transfer donation, our Company account details are as follows:

 Our Heath Barn CIC